[ << ] [ >> ] [] [] [] [ ? ]

 It is possible to refer to any local symbol in the source by preceding its name with the name of the last previously defined global symbol: global_name\local_name.
 This is for PhxAss compatibility only, and is no recommended style.
 Does not work in a macro, as it conflicts with macro arguments.

 Make sure that you don’t define a label on the same line as a directive for conditional assembly (if, else, endif)!
-This is not supported.
+This is not supported and leads to undefined behaviour.

 Qualifiers are appended to the mnemonic, separated by a dot (if the CPU-module supports qualifiers).
 The operands are separated from the mnemonic by whitespace.
 Multiple operands are separated by comma (,).